 Actively listen to your child – try to include things you know he or she will enjoy while still teaching your child the skills you know will be needed (and greatly appreciated) down the road.
 If you have an active child, it can be an amazing challenge to find ways to encourage participation in less active tasks or activities.
 Just keep at it, past the tantrums and frustration, and your child may surprise you when he or she starts to “get” it!

 I love my little man with all my heart.
 Being a physical and active child is NOT a bad thing (it just poses some challenges).
 But I wouldn’t change him for the world!

-I will discuss more in another post how I try to prepare Jimmy for changes (like leaving a place he is enjoying or changes to the daily routine) and attempt to change his resistance to structure with the right language (although this is not always possible!).
+I will discuss more in another post how I try to prepare Jimmy for changes without tantrums (like leaving a place he is enjoying or changes to the daily routine).

 - How To Get Your Child Interested In The Outdoors

 - Use Interactive Flashcards To Bring Learning To Life

 - 6 Simple Ways To Grow Your Child’s Creativity Without Art Supplies